Darshan-Paradox/TheParadoxPost/client/src/blogs/physics/FourierTransformVectorSpace.svelte.md

 Taylor coefficients are <Eq eq={sin_coeff}/>.
 Hence, we require an infinite dimensional polynomial space to represent this.

-Since it isn't possible to represent an infinite dimensional space, let us consider an approximation of sine, up to three "non-zero" coefficient terms, i.e. <Eq eq="a_1, a_3, a_5"/>.
+Since it isn’t possible to represent an infinite dimensional space, let us consider an approximation of sine, up to three "non-zero" coefficient terms, i.e. <Eq eq="a_1, a_3, a_5"/>.
 With only these three terms, we can represent sine as a single point in 3D space, where <Eq eq="x = x^1, y = x^3, z = x^5"/>.

 <Eq eq={sin_apprx} block/>